 Pentema Nativity Scene – close toTorriglia

-On December 17th and 18th, 2022 and from December 24th to January 8th, 2023 – from 10,00 am to 5,00 pm – it is possible to visit The Nativity Scene in Pentema which is set inside the village, among old arches, alleys, rural houses, lobbies, farmyards and still intact “risseu” (cobblestones).
+In December and January the small village of Pentema becomes a Nativity Scene set inside the village, among old arches, alleys, rural houses, lobbies, farmyards and still intact “risseu” (cobblestones).

-The Nativity Scene in Pentema has become the main attraction of this small village and is well-known throughout the Genoese area and far beyond.
+The Nativity Scene in Pentema is the main attraction of this small village and is well-known throughout the Genoese area and far beyond.

 Pentema (a district of Torriglia) is a small peculiar and very well-preserved village in the Ligurian backcountry.
 It is jokingly considered the wild Cinderella of the territory because it is isolated in the mountains and far away from the city.